 Some people assume that the American flag must be destroyed if it touches the ground, but this is just a myth.
 The U.S. Flag Code — government legislation that specifies rules for displaying, maintaining and retiring the American flag — doesn’t require the disposal of the American Flag if it touches the ground.
 Rather, the Flag Code simply says that the American Flag shouldn’t touch the ground to prevent it from becoming soiled or otherwise damaged.

 Inspect American Flag for Damage

 If your American flag touches the ground, first inspect it for damage.
 Under the Flag Code, you can continue to display an American flag after it touches the ground, assuming it’s still “suitable for display.”
 Depending on how long your flag has been sitting on the ground, it may or may not be suitable for display.
 If it’s been sitting on the ground for weeks — all while being blown around and knocked into trees and bushes — the fabric could be torn.
-To comply with the Flag Code, you must repair damage such as this before re-displaying your American flag.
+To comply with the Flag Code, you must repair the damage or replace your American flag before re-displaying it.

 Clean Your Flag If Necessary

 If your American flag is dirty or stained after touching the ground, you should clean it before re-displaying it.
 The Flag Code supports washing as an “accepted practice” for cleaning the American flag.
 With that said, it’s recommended that you hand wash your American flag rather than placing it in the washing machine.
 Machine machines, even when set on the gentle cycle, are oftentimes too aggressive for flags.
 By hand washing your American flag, you’ll be able to safely clean it without the risk of further damaging it.